anthonyznova/basemapcli/README.md

 ![inputstyle2](assets/format2.png)

-last line is the imagery source flag
+2nd to last line is the imagery source (arc or sentinel) last line (optional) is a flag to export in UTM coord

 ## Workflow